In memoriam 2014

 The custodian needs to seek permission from In Memoriam 2014 to register for the project but if, for some reason, the custodian is unable to physically apply the SmartWater solution, anybody could do it for them.
 A professional is not needed.
 Application guidelines will be sent with the SmartWater solution and should there be any more queries, please contact In Memoriam 2014.

 The most vulnerable types of war memorials are those that have metal components.
 Unfortunately, with the cost of scrap metal rising, plaques, sculpture and other metal components have been stolen in increasing numbers during the last few years.
 SmartWater is to be applied to an inconspicuous area of the metal (for example, the side of the panel or the underside of a sculpture).
-In Memoriam 2014 will consider processing other applications for SmartWater if there are vulnerable components.
+In Memoriam 2014 will consider processing other applications for SmartWater if there are vulnerable components but only if this follows best conservation practice.
 Advice on applying the product can be obtained from In Memoriam 2014 if you are uncertain where it would be most appropriate.

 SmartWater needs to be applied to each metal component of the war memorial.
 For instance, if there is a bronze statue as well as bronze plaques, each of these need to have SmartWater applied in case any part of the memorial is targeted.
 The application guidelines included in the SmartWater pack give information on how to apply and how much should be applied.